 4. A few questions

 c) Not much is needed, just a movement of the heart, of my being; He is already aware of this.
 He is already overwhelming me with light and love.
-He says to me: “You have found favour in my sight”.
+He says to me, “You have found favor in My sight.”
 So, I please God?
 He finds me pleasant, loveable?
 Yes, that is how it really is.
 Why is it that I would not believe it before?
-Why have I not listened to him?
+Why have I not listened to Him?

 5. A key to the reading

-Some important and strong words that resonate in this passage of the Gospel.
+Some important and strong words that resonate in this Gospel passage.

-This is a really strange greeting from God to his creature; it seems hard to explain and perhaps even senseless.
+This is a really strange greeting from God to His creature; it seems hard to explain and perhaps even senseless.
 And yet, for centuries it resonated in the pages of Sacred Scripture and thus also on the lips of the Hebrew people.
 Rejoice, be glad, exult!
-Many times the prophets had repeated this gentle breath of God and had shouted the silent beat of his heart for his people, his remnant.
-I read this in Joel: “Land, do not be afraid; be glad, rejoice, for Yahweh has done great things… (2: 21-23); in Zephaniah: “Shout for joy, daughter of Zion, Israel, shout aloud!
+Many times the prophets had repeated this gentle breath of God and had shouted the silent beat of His heart for His people, His remnant.
+I read this in Joel: “Land, do not be afraid; be glad, rejoice, for Yahweh has done great things… (2:21-23); in Zephaniah: “Shout for joy, daughter of Zion, Israel, shout aloud!
 Rejoice, exult with all your heart, daughter of Jerusalem!
-Yahweh has repealed your sentence” (3: 14); in Zechariah: “Sing, rejoice, daughter of Zion, for now I am coming to live among you – Yahweh declares!”
+Yahweh has repealed your sentence” (3:14); in Zechariah: “Sing, rejoice, daughter of Zion, for now I am coming to live among you – Yahweh declares!”
 (2, 14).
-I read and listen to it, today, I say it also in my heart, in my life; a joy is announced to me, a new happiness, never before experienced.
-I rediscover the great things that the Lord has done for me; I experience the freedom that comes from his pardon: I am no longer sentenced, but graced forever; I live the experience of the presence of the Lord next to me, in me.
-Yes, He has come to dwell in our midst; He is once more setting up his tent in the land of my heart, of my existence.
-Lord, as the Psalm says, you rejoice in your creatures (Ps 104: 31); and I too rejoice in you, thanks to you, my joy is in you (Ps 104: 34).
+I read and listen to it today; I say it also in my heart, in my life; a joy is announced to me, a new happiness, never before experienced.
+I rediscover the great things that the Lord has done for me; I experience the freedom that comes from His pardon: I am no longer sentenced, but graced forever; I live the experience of the presence of the Lord next to me, in me.
+Yes, He has come to dwell in our midst; He is once more setting up His tent in the land of my heart, of my existence.
+Lord, as the psalm says, You rejoice in Your creatures (Ps 104:31); and I too rejoice in You, give thanks to You; my joy is in You (Ps 104:34).

 ● The Lord is with you

-These simple and enlightened words pronounced by the angel to Mary, liberate an all-powerful force; I realise that these words alone would suffice to save my life, to lift me up again from whatever fall or humiliation, to bring me back when I go astray.
+These simple and enlightened words, pronounced by the angel to Mary, release an all-powerful force; I realize that these words alone would suffice to save my life, to lift me up again from whatever fall or humiliation, to bring me back when I go astray.
 The fact that He, my Lord, is with me, keeps me alive, gives me courage and trust to go on being.
 If I am, it is because He is with me.
-Who knows but that the experience of Isaac told in Scripture might not be valid for me, the most beautiful thing imaginable that could happen to a person who believes in and loves God, when one day Abimelech came to Isaac with his men to tell him: “It became clear to us that Yahweh was with you” (Gen 26: 28) and then asked to become friends and form an alliance.
+Who knows but that the experience of Isaac told in Scripture might not be valid for me, when one day Abimelech came to Isaac with his men to tell him, “It became clear to us that Yahweh was with you” (Gen 26:28) and then asked to become friends and form an alliance.
 Would that the same thing might be said of me; would that I could show that the Lord is truly with me, in my life, in my desires, in my affections, in my choices and actions; would that others might meet Him through me.
-Perhaps for this, it is necessary for me to absorb more the presence of God, for me to eat and drink of Him.
+Perhaps for this, it is necessary for me to absorb more of the presence of God, for me to eat and drink of Him.

 ● Do not be afraid

 The Bible is packed with this pronouncement full of kindness; like a river of mercy, these words are found throughout the sacred books, from Genesis to the Apocalypse.
-It is the Father who repeats to his children not to be afraid, because He is with them, he will not abandon them, he will not forget them, He will not leave them in the hands of their enemies.
+It is the Father who repeats to His children not to be afraid, because He is with them; He will not abandon them; He will not forget them; He will not leave them in the hands of their enemies.
 It is like a declaration of love from God to humanity, to each one of us; it is a pledge of fidelity that is relayed from hand to hand, from heart to heart, and finally comes down to us.
 Abraham heard these words and after him his son Isaac, then the patriarchs, Moses, Joshua, David, Solomon and, with them, Jeremiah and all the prophets.
-No one is excluded from this embrace of salvation that the Father offers his children, even those furthest from him, most rebellious against him.
-Mary knows how to listen to these words and knows how to believe full of faith, in an attitude of absolute surrender; She listens and believes, welcomes and lives for us too.
+No one is excluded from this embrace of salvation that the Father offers His children, even those farthest from Him, most rebellious against Him.
+Mary knows how to listen to these words and knows how to believe full of faith, in an attitude of absolute surrender.
+She listens and believes, welcomes and lives for us too.
 She is the strong and courageous woman who opens herself to the coming of God, letting go of all fears, incredulity and a closed spirit.
 She repeats these same words of God in our lives and invites us to believe like her.

-“Lord, if I enjoy favour in your sight…”.
-This is the prayer that time and time again comes out of the lips and hearts of those who seek refuge in the Lord; the Scriptures tell us about such people, we come across them in our crossroads when we know not where to go, when we feel hounded by solitude or by temptation, when we experience abandonment, betrayals, heavy defeats of our own existence.
-When we no longer have anyone and we fail to find even ourselves, then we too, like them, find ourselves praying by repeating these same words: “Lord, if I enjoy favour in your sight…”.
+“Lord, if I enjoy favor in your sight…”.
+This is the prayer that time and time again comes out of the lips and hearts of those who seek refuge in the Lord.
+The Scriptures tell us about such people.
+We come across them in our crossroads when we know not where to go, when we feel hounded by solitude or by temptation, when we experience abandonment, betrayals, heavy defeats of our own existence.
+When we no longer have anyone and we fail to find even ourselves, then we too, like them, find ourselves praying by repeating these same words: “Lord, if I enjoy favor in your sight…”.
 Who knows how often we have repeated these words, even alone and in silence.
-But today, here, in this simple passage of the Gospel, we are forestalled, we are welcomed in anticipation; we need no longer plead, because we have already found everything that we always sought and much more.
-We have received freely, we are overwhelmed and now we can overflow.
+But today, here in this simple passage of the Gospel, we are forestalled, we are welcomed in anticipation; we need no longer plead, because we have already found everything that we always sought and much more.
+We have received freely.
+We are overwhelmed and now we can overflow!

 ● Nothing is impossible to God

 I have nearly come to the end of this strong journey of grace and liberation; I now come across a word that shakes me in my depths.
-My faith is being sifted; the Lord is testing me, scrutinising me, testing my heart.
-What the angel says here in front of Mary, had already been proclaimed many times in the Old Testament; now the time has come for the fulfilment, now all the impossible things come to pass.
+My faith is being sifted; the Lord is testing me, scrutinizing me, testing my heart.
+What the angel says here in front of Mary, had already been proclaimed many times in the Old Testament; now the time has come for the fulfilment; now all the impossible things come to pass.
 God becomes man; the Lord becomes friend, brother; the distant is very close.
 And I, even I, small and poor as I am, am given to share in the immensity of this gift, this grace; I am told that in my life too the impossible becomes possible.
 I only have to believe, to give my consent.
 But this means that I have to allow myself to be shattered by the power of God; to surrender to Him, who will transform me, free me and renew me.
 Not even this is impossible.
 Yes, I can be reborn today, here and now, by the grace of the voice that has spoken to me, that has reached me even to the very depths of my heart.
 I seek and transcribe the passages of Scripture that repeat this truth.
-And as I write them, as I re-read them and say them slowly, devouring every word, and what they say takes place in me… Genesis 18: 14; Job 42: 2; Jeremiah 32: 17; Jeremiah 32: 27; Zechariah 8: 6; Matthew 19: 26; Luke 18: 27.
+And as I write them, as I re-read them and say them slowly, devouring every word, and what they say takes place in me… Genesis 18:14; Job 42:2; Jeremiah 32:17; Jeremiah 32:27; Zechariah 8:6; Matthew 19:26; Luke 18:27.

 ● Here I am

 Now I cannot escape, nor can I avoid the conclusion.
 I knew from the beginning that here, in this word, so small and yet so full, so final, that God was waiting for me.
 The appointment of love, of the covenant between Him and me had been fixed precisely on this word, just a gentle voice, just a kiss.
 I am unsettled by the richness of the presence I feel in this “Here I am!”; I need not make much effort to recall the number of times that God first pronounced and repeated these words to me.
 He is the ‘Here I am’ made man, absolutely faithful, unforgettable.
-I only need to tune into him, only find his footprints in the sand of my poverty, of my desert; I only need to welcome his infinite love that never ceases to seek me, to stay close to me, to walk with me wherever I go.
-The ‘Here I am’ has already been pronounced and realised, it is already real.
+I only need to tune into Him, only find His footprints in the sand of my poverty, of my desert; I only need to welcome His infinite love that never ceases to seek me, to stay close to me, to walk with me wherever I go.
+The “Here I am” has already been pronounced and realized.
+It is already real.
 How many before me and how many today have experienced this!
 I am not alone.
 I still remain silent, listening before I reply…

 6. A time of prayer: Psalm 138

-Ref.
-Father, into your hands I commend my life.
+Father, into Your hands I commend my life.

 You watch when I walk or lie down,